ivanpalachuk/coderhouseEcommerce/README.md

 ### About Developer

-This is my first React Proyect, hope that you can enjoy it!
+This is my first React Project, hope that you can enjoy it!
 My name is Ivan, i´am a jr developer looking for a first job on this great 0 and 1 word!

 ### Dependencies